-Investigators with the Houston Police Department said the four men were living in “deplorable conditions” while being forced to hand over their monthly incomes.
+HOUSTON – Four men held captive in a Houston garage were living in "deplorable conditions" while being forced to hand over their monthly incomes, according to police.

 Three of the men, who appeared to be suffering from malnutrition, were taken to LBJ Hospital.

-When officers arrived at the duplex on White Castle, they were shocked.
-They described the living conditions as like a “dungeon.”
+When officers arrived at the northwest Houston duplex in the 8600 block of White Castle, they were shocked.
+They described the living conditions as like a "dungeon."